 As Cnet explains, cats think you’re a larger version of themselves.
 This is not a problem for a feline, as they also notice that you’re strangely non-confrontational.
 If you attempt to interact with your pet when they’re not in the mood, this changes.

 Even attempts at demonstrating love for your cat can cause stress.
 Never try to pick them up from behind.
 Your pet will not know what is happening, and start to panic.
 Never loom directly your cat – they’ll think that you are preparing to attack from above.
 Never drag them out of a hiding space because you want to play.
 If your cat is showing signs of not enjoying tickles and scratches, release them.
 Cats can quickly become overstimulated as their fur and skin are delicate.
 Too much touching can quickly start to hurt.

-Let your cat call the shots.
-If they want to interact with you, they’ll come and initiate it.
-Forcing the issue will damage their trust in you, and your relationship.
+If your cat wants to interact with you, then it’ll come and initiate it.
+Forcing the issue will damage its trust in you, and your relationship.
 The more your cat trusts you, the more they’ll seek your company.